 Who doesn’t like a glass of rosé wine, champagne or sparkling wine in the summertime?
 Whilst everyone has heard of Absinthe Rosinette thanks to the famous poster, the truth is that there haven’t been too many naturally coloured red or rosé absinthes since.
 This is partly due to the fact that there being fewer red pigments in nature than green ones, as chlorophyll is universal pigment found in green plants.
 It is also due to the relative lack of stability of red pigments.

-Whereas the ‘colouration step’ in the production of absinthe verte adds flavour from the multiple plants employed, the colour in an absinthe red/rouge is likely to derive from just one or two plants and the flavour contribution may be far less significant.
+Whereas the ‘colouration step’ in the production of absinthe verte adds flavour from the multiple plants employed, the color in a rouge or red absinthe is likely to derive from just one or two plants and the flavour contribution may be far less significant.
 With an absinthe red, rouge or rosé it is much more about appearance, a red absinthe is unusual, it gets noticed.
 Well, it does if it is in a clear glass bottle and here is the core problem for absinthe makers.
 A newly bottled red or rosé absinthe looks great so why not show it off in a in a clear glass bottle?
 The problem is that the longer the bottle sits in the sunlight the more it will fade.
-The red pigments of nature turn orange and then fade completely over time, there is a reason red wines are bottled in coloured glass.
-This is the distiller’s dilemma; show off the colour that took so long to get right and accept that it will deteriorate over time or put the absinthe in coloured glass where no one can see it?
+The red pigments of nature turn orange and then fade completely over time, there is a reason red wines are bottled in colored glass.
+This is the distiller’s dilemma; show off the color that took so long to get right and accept that it will deteriorate over time or put the absinthe in colored glass where no one can see it?

-Looking for the perfect Halloween cocktail recipe?
-Check out our Sexy Halloween Absinthe Cocktails!
+Looking for that perfect, spooky Halloween cocktail recipe?
+Check out our list of Sexy Halloween Absinthe Cocktails!